exercism/x86-64-assembly/exercises/concept/secrets/.docs/hints.md

 ## 6. Format private key

+- 8-bit integers are returned in `al`.
+- 16-bit integers are returned in `ax` and passed in `di`.
+- If a called function modifies a register, you need to save any value in that register that will be used later.
 - You may use the previously defined `rotate_private_key`, `extract_higher_bits` and `extract_lower_bits`.
 - There is an instruction that sets a bit if it is set in only one of two values, not in both.
 - There is an instruction to flip all bits in a number.

 ## 7. Finish decryption

+- 8-bit integers are returned in `al`.
+- 16-bit integers are returned in `ax` and passed in `di`.
+- If a called function modifies a register, you need to save any value in that register that will be used later.
 - You may use the previously defined `set_bits` and `format_private_key`.
 - The [movzx][movzx] instruction can be used to convert a 8-bit number in a 16-bit number, clearing all extra bits.
 - There is an instruction that can be used to shift bits to the left a number of positions.